How does water line work

 What is the purpose of a water line?

-The purpose of a water line is to bring freshwater from the municipal supply or a private well into a home to provide water for various household uses.
+The main purpose of a water line is to bring fresh, clean water from the municipal supply or well into your home for domestic use.

 Connect with certified professionals in your area